royalcala/whatscom/docs/PROJECT_OVERVIEW.md

    - **Tenant Management:** Admins can add, edit, and delete tenants.

+   - **TBD Features:** twilio for add to each tenant their own phone number.... etc.

 1. **Tenants Public Portal**:

    **Purpose:**
-   The Tenants Public Portal to sell a tenant spaces where the client can create their ecommerce.
+   The Tenants Public Portal to sell a tenant spaces where the client can create their ecommerces.

    **Features:**